nkeller1/sweater_whether/README.md

   <h3 align="center">Sweater Whether or maybe Weather?</h3>

   <p align="center">
-    This isan API-only Rails back-end application designed to serve data to a fictional "Sweater Weather" front-end application.
+    This is an API-only Rails back-end application designed to serve data to a fictional "Sweater Weather" front-end application.
 It was developed in order to practice 3rd party API consumption, combining API outputs, exposing JSON1.0 data and authentication functionality via an API.
     <br />
     <br />
   </p>